martinchichi/automation-framework/README.md

 ## Appendix

-This frameworks intention is to implement the core skills for automating software tests using Selenium WebDriver with Java, Cucumber BDD, TestNG and other tools:
+This framework intention is to implement the core skills for automating software tests using Selenium WebDriver with Java, Cucumber BDD, TestNG and other tools:

 - Learn Selenium WebDriver 4 and Java for test automation
 - Understand and apply Cucumber BDD for behavior-driven testing